PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 Like it is in the other editors of the IDE, the `Properties view <workbench.html#properties-view>`_ connects with the active |SceneEditor|_ and show the properties of the objects selected in the scene or the `Outline view`_.

-In the Phaser_ API, the properties of the game object types are divided in dedicated classes in the `Phaser.GameObjects.Components <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.html>`_ namespace.
-So, an object type contains its own properties and methods but also inherits a couple of "component" classes, like `Phaser.GameObjects.Components.Transform <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Transform.html>`_ or `Phaser.GameObjects.Components.Tint <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Tint.html>`_.
+In the Phaser_ API, the properties of the game object types are divided into dedicated classes in the `Phaser.GameObjects.Components <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.html>`_ namespace.
+So, an object type contains its properties and methods but also inherits a couple of "component" classes, like `Phaser.GameObjects.Components.Transform <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Transform.html>`_ or `Phaser.GameObjects.Components.Tint <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Tint.html>`_.

 In the `Properties view`_ of the |SceneEditor| we split the properties more or less in the same way, each property section is dedicated to a specific Phaser_ game object component class.
 There is not a 100% match, there are sections dedicated only to |SceneEditor|_-properties or there are sections with a merge of Phaser_ API properties and editor-properties.

 The editor-properties are not part of the Phaser_ API and are needed by the editor to help create the scenes, but are not generated in the final code.
 They are design-time properties.

-In this chapter we explain the properties that are common to the majority of the supported game object types.
+In this chapter, we explain the properties that are common to the majority of the supported game object types.

 Variable property section
 ###########################